 As I drove with Pete and Val in the jeep up the mountain towards Paradise Valley, in Crested Butte, we came across a “moose on the loose,” in the adjacent field.
 I had never seen a moose running free.
 I had no idea it was on the bucket list until there he was in all his glory .
 Such a fantastic gift to see this.
 Even though this year has felt fraught with grotesque images, this reminded me that the creatures in nature are a delight when captured and held.

 I can almost see these whimsical creatures behind each tree, watching and speculating from afar, on the goings on of these hiker humans.
 These characters were all about play, honey, and planting veggies, and community.
-Even though their character traits were vastly different, they seemed to appreciate one another, and what they offered in the way of friendship.
+Even though their character traits were vastly different, they seemed to appreciate one another and what they offered in the way of friendship.
 Christopher Robin was the beloved authority, who they went to for advice.
+He was the beloved friend to all of his imaginary friends.
 What a delightful make believe world.

 This year of 2020, has made me long for a make believe world that didn’t hold so much pain and confusion, and fear within its grasp.
 It’s certainly been a year, and as we work our way through fall, and enjoy the colder evenings that we find ourselves in, it’s with a concerted effort not to get drawn into bad news, and media uproar, and stashing paper towels, and more toilet paper.

 Ugh… this year has been especially hard.
-Not being able to spend time with those that you love that are far away, has left us with often melancholy hearts that are scarred, and wounded, and aching to feel hugged and held by our people.
+Not being able to spend time with those that you love has left us with melancholy hearts that are scarred, and wounded, and aching to feel hugged and held by our people.